exastro-suite/exastro-it-automation-docs-dev/src/en/2.5/learn/ansible_legacy/Legacy_scenario1.rst

 ============
-ホスト名管理
+Host name management
 ============

-| 本シナリオでは、簡単な例として、ホスト名の設定を題材に Exastro IT Automation の基本操作を学習します。
+| In this scenario, the user will learn how to use Exastro IT Automation by configuring host names.

-パラメータ設計
+Design parameters
 ==============

-| システムの構成情報のフォーマットを設計します。
+| In this step, users will design the format of the system's configuration information.

-| システムにある全ての情報をパラメータとして管理する必要はありません。今後管理が必要になったタイミングで適宜追加や見直しをしましょう。
+| While users doesnt have to manage all the system information as parameters, we recommend that they add more if needed later.

 .. _quickstart_server_information_parmeter:

-パラメータシートの作成
+Create parameter sheet
 ----------------------

-| :menuselection:`パラメータシート作成` では、作業時に利用する設定値(パラメータ)を登録するためのパラメータシートを管理します。
+| In the :menuselection:`Create parameter sheet` menu, users can manage parameter sheets where they can register setting values (parameters).

-.. glossary:: パラメータシート
+.. glossary:: Parameter sheet
-   システムのパラメータ情報を管理するデータ構造のことです。
+   Data structure that manages system's parameter information.

-| ホスト名を管理するためのパラメータシートを作成します。
+| Create a parameter sheet for managing the host names.
-| :menuselection:`パラメータシート作成 --> パラメータシート定義・作成` から、ホスト名を管理するために、「サーバー基本情報」というパラメータシートを作成します。
+| From the :menuselection:`Create parameter sheet --> Define/create parameter sheet` menu, create a parameter sheet called "Server basic information".

 .. figure:: /images/learn/quickstart/Legacy_scenario1/パラメータシート作成定義.png
    :width: 1200px
-   :alt: パラメータシート作成
+   :alt: Create parameter sheet

-.. list-table:: パラメータシート作成(サーバー基本情報)の項目の設定値
+.. list-table:: Create parameter sheet (Server basic information) item setting values
    :widths: 10 10
    :header-rows: 1

-   * - 設定項目
+   * - Setting item
-     - 項目1設定値
+     - Item 1 setting value
-   * - 項目の名前
+   * - Item name
-     - :kbd:`ホスト名`
+     - :kbd:`Host name`
-   * - 項目の名前(Rest API用)
+   * - Item name(for Rest API)
      - :kbd:`hostname`
-   * - 入力方式
+   * - Input method
-     - :kbd:`文字列(単一行)`
+     - :kbd:`String(Single line)`
-   * - 最大バイト数
+   * - Maximum byte number
      - :kbd:`64`
-   * - 正規表現
+   * - Regular expression
      -
-   * - 初期値
+   * - Default value
      -
-   * - 必須
+   * - Required
      - ✓
-   * - 一意制約
+   * - Unique restriction
      -
-   * - 説明
+   * - Description
      -
-   * - 備考
+   * - Remarks
      -

-.. list-table:: パラメータシート作成(サーバー基本情報)のパラメータシート作成情報の設定値
+.. list-table:: Create parameter sheet(Server basic information) parameter sheet creation information setting values
    :widths: 5 10
    :header-rows: 1

-   * - 設定項目
+   * - Setting item
-     - 設定値
+     - Setting value
-   * - 項番
+   * - Item number
-     - (自動入力)
+     - (Automatic)
-   * - パラメータシート名
+   * - Parameter sheet name
-     - :kbd:`サーバー基本情報`
+     - :kbd:`Server basic information`
-   * - パラメータシート名(REST)
+   * - Parameter sheet name(REST)
      - :kbd:`server_information`
-   * - 作成対象
+   * - Creation target
-     - :kbd:`パラメータシート（ホスト/オペレーションあり）`
+     - :kbd:`Parameter sheet（With host/operation）`
-   * - 表示順序
+   * - Display order
      - :kbd:`1`
-   * - バンドル利用
+   * - Use bundles
-     - 「利用する」にチェックを入れない(無効)
+     - Leave unchecked (deactivate)
-   * - 最終更新日時
+   * - Last updated date/time
-     - (自動入力)
+     - (Automatic)
-   * - 最終更新者
+   * - Last updated by
-     - (自動入力)
+     - (Automatic)

-作業手順の登録
+Register operation procedure
 ==============

-| 作業手順を登録するために、Exastro IT Automation で扱う作業単位である Movement (ジョブ)を定義します。
+| In order to register the operation procedure, the user must define a Movement(job), which is an unit of operation in Exastro IT Automation.
-| 定義した Movement に対して、Ansible Playbook を紐付け、更に Ansible Playbook 内の変数と :ref:`quickstart_server_information_parmeter` で登録したパラメータシートの項目の紐付けを行います。
+| We will then link an Ansible Playbook to the defined Movement, and then link the variables within the Ansible Playbook with the parameter sheet items registered in :ref:`quickstart_server_information_parmeter`.

 .. glossary:: Movement
-   Exastro IT Automation における、最小の作業単位のことを指します。
+   The smallest operation unit in Exastro IT Automation.
-   1回の Movement 実行は、1回の ansible-playbook コマンドの実行と同じです。
+   1 Movement is the same as 1 ansible-playbook command.

-作業項目の設定
+Configure operation items
 --------------

-| Exastro IT Automation では、Movement という単位で作業を管理します。Movementは作業手順書における作業項目に該当します。
+| In Exastro IT Automation, operations and tasks are managed as units called Movement.
+Movements corresponds to the operation items in the operation procedure.
-| Movement は、Ansible Playbook のような IaC (Infrastrucure as Code) を紐付けたり、IaC 内の変数とパラメータシートの設定値を紐付ける際に利用します。
+| Movements are used when linking IaCs(Infrastructure as Code(Ansible Playbooks, etc)) and the variables within together with the parameter sheet's setting values.

-| :menuselection:`Ansible-Legacy --> Movement一覧` から、ホスト名設定のための Movement を登録します。
+| From the :menuselection:`Ansible-Legacy --> Movement list`, register a Movement for host name settings.

 .. figure:: /images/learn/quickstart/Legacy_scenario1/Movement登録.png
    :width: 1200px
-   :alt: Movement登録
+   :alt: Register Movement

-.. list-table:: Movement 情報の設定値
+.. list-table:: Movement information setting value
    :widths: 10 10 10
    :header-rows: 2

-   * - Movement名
+   * - Movement name
-     - Ansible利用情報
+     - Ansible use information
      -
    * -
-     - ホスト指定形式
+     - Host specification format
-     - ヘッダーセクション
+     - Header section
-   * - :kbd:`ホスト名設定`
+   * - :kbd:`Host name settings`
      - :kbd:`IP`
-     - :kbd:`※ヘッダーセクションを参照`
+     - :kbd:`※See header section`

 .. code-block:: bash
-   :caption: ヘッダーセクション
+   :caption: Header section

    - hosts: all
      remote_user: "{{ __loginuser__ }}"
      gather_facts: no
      become: yes

-Ansible Playbook 登録
+Register Ansible Playbook
 ---------------------

-| Ansible Playbook の登録を行います。Ansible Playbook は運用手順書内に記載されたコマンドに該当します。
+| In this step, we will register an Ansible Playbook.
+Ansible Playbooks corresponds to the commands written in operation manual.
-| Ansible-Legacyモードではご自身で作成したPlaybookを利用することを想定しています。
+| The Ansible-Legacy mode assumes that the user is using Playbooks that the user has written themselves.
-| Ansible-Legacyモードを使用することのメリットとして、自身の用途に合ったPlaybookを作成することで、自由に手順を作成できることが挙げられます。
+| One of the merits of using the Ansible-Legacy mode is that users can create Playbooks that suits their purpose.
-| ですが、Ansible-Legacyモードを利用するにはご自身でPlaybookを作成していただく必要があるため、Playbook作成の知識が必要となります。
+| However, since the Ansible-Legacy mode requires that the users use their own Playbooks, using the mode requires the user to know how to write Playbooks.

-| 本シナリオでは、 以下のPlaybookを利用します。以下をコピーして、yml形式でhostname.ymlを作成してください。
+| This scenario uses the following Playbook.
+Copy it, and save it as a yml file with the name "hostname.yml".

 .. code-block:: bash
    :caption: hostname.yml